7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 • 아파트 (a-pa-teu) = apartment complex

-• 빌라 (bil-la) = low-rise apartment
+• 빌라 (bil-la) = low-rise apartment building

-• 원룸 (won-rum) = small studio apartment
+• 원룸 (won-rum) = studio apartment

-• 오피스텔 (o-pi-seu-tel) = modern studio apartment
+• 오피스텔 (o-pi-seu-tel) = studio/small apartment in a mixed-use building

-• 리모델링 (ri-mo-del-ling) = renovation
+• 리모델링 (ri-mo-del-ling) = renovation / remodel

 • 인터폰 (in-teo-pon) = intercom / door buzzer